 The LTC3722-1/LTC3722-2 controllers include a feature to program the maximum time delay before a bridge switch turn on command is summoned.
 This function will come into play if there is not enough energy to commutate a bridge leg to the opposite supply rail, therefore bypassing the adaptive delay circuitry.
 The time delay can be set with an external resistor connected between DPRG and V{REF} (see Figure 4).
 The nominal regulated voltage on DPRG is 2V.
 The external resistor programs a current which flows into DPRG.
 The delay can be adjusted from approximately 35ns to 300ns, depending on the resistor value.
 If DPRG is left open, the delay time is approximately 400ns.
-The amount of delay can also be modulated based on an external current source that feeds current into DPRG.
-Care must be taken to limit the current fed into DPRG to 350μA or less.
+The amount of delay can also be modulated based on an external current source that feeds current into DPRG to 350 μ A or less.